Dyslexia: Screening

 Screening procedures seek to identify children who show signs of possible dyslexia.
 In the preschool years, a family history of dyslexia, particularly in biological parents and siblings, predicts an eventual dyslexia diagnosis better than any test.
 In primary school (ages 5–7), the ideal screening procedure consists of training primary school teachers to carefully observe and record their pupils' progress through the phonics curriculum, and thereby identify children progressing slowly.
-When teachers identify such students they can supplement their observations with screening tests such as the Phonics screening check used by United Kingdom schools during Year one.
+When teachers identify such students they can supplement their observations with screening tests such as the Phonics screening check used by United Kingdom schools during Year 1.

 In the medical setting, child and adolescent psychiatrist M. S. Thambirajah emphasizes that "[g]iven the high prevalence of developmental disorders in school-aged children, all children seen in clinics should be systematically screened for developmental disorders irrespective of the presenting problem/s."
 Thambirajah recommends screening for developmental disorders, including dyslexia, by conducting a brief developmental history, a preliminary psychosocial developmental examination, and obtaining a school report regarding academic and social functioning.

 Management

 Through the use of compensation strategies, therapy and educational support, individuals with dyslexia can learn to read and write.
 There are techniques and technical aids that help to manage or conceal symptoms of the disorder.
 Reducing stress and anxiety can sometimes improve written comprehension.
 For dyslexia intervention with alphabet-writing systems, the fundamental aim is to increase a child's awareness of correspondences between graphemes (letters) and phonemes (sounds), and to relate these to reading and spelling by teaching how sounds blend into words.
 Reinforced collateral training focused on reading and spelling may yield longer-lasting gains than oral phonological training alone.
 Early intervention can be successful in reducing reading failure.

 Research does not suggest that specially-tailored fonts (such as Dyslexie and OpenDyslexic) help with reading.
+In experiments, a more significant difference in reading performance was driven by interline spacing, and the difference was not significant once variables such as interline spacing and x-height were normalised between the candidate fonts.
 Children with dyslexia read text set in a regular font such as Times New Roman and Arial just as quickly, and they show a preference for regular fonts over specially-tailored fonts.
 Some research has pointed to increased letter-spacing being beneficial.

 There is currently no evidence showing that music education significantly improves the reading skills of adolescents with dyslexia.